 - Leaving the computer turned on all day costs 21 cents per day or $75 annually

 - Properly placed landscaping around the house can help save between $100 and $250 each year

 - More than $13 billion (or $150 per family) worth of energy leaks from the houses through small holes and cracks

 - Energy wasters like poor insulation and inefficient appliances cost US consumers approximate $300 billion a year, more than the military budget

-About Author: Lucy Benton is a marketing specialist, business consultant and helps people to turn their dreams into the profitable business.
+About the Author: Lucy Benton is a marketing specialist, business consultant and helps people to turn their dreams into a profitable business.
 Now she is writing for marketing and business resources.
-Also Lucy has her own blog ProWritingPartner where you can check her last publications.
-If you’re interested in working with Lucy , you can find her on FaceBook and Twitter.
+Also, Lucy has her own blog ProWritingPartner where you can check her last publications.
+If you’re interested in working with Lucy, you can find her on FaceBook and Twitter.